June 18, 2005

 We spent the night in Ann Arbor and headed north and couldn't resist stopping in Frankenmuth, Michigan, a little German town.
 We drove through the the downtown area and made two stops.
 First Bronners, the largest 362 day a year Christmas store and Zenders, an authentic German restaurant.

 We continued further north and crossed the Mackinaw Bridge to the upper peninsula of Michigan.
 We drove along Lake Michigan taking in the beauty of the coastline until we were tired of driving.
 We had packed our mountain bikes and baby trailer so, biked about 20 miles along some back roads and out to the coast for some photos.

 We ventured on having dinner and trying a "Pasties".
 These seem to be a northern Michigan thing.
 Depending on which side of the peninsula you live there are different condiments to complement the glorified pot pie.
 We pushed on and made it to the home of Northern Michigan in Marquette.
 This set us up for the next morning to find the highpoint of Michigan.
-For more on this adventure see my highpoint website.
+For more on this adventure see my highpoint blog.

 Finally rolling into Duluth on Friday afternoon we checked into our hotel and headed to the expo.
 Downtown was super busy with the nearly 15,000 runners plus families.
 There was a 5k Friday night next to the expo which added to the chaos.
 The expo was large as well as the pasta party.
 I picked up my packet as we headed back to the hotel which was across the river back in Wisconsin and had dinner at a steakhouse next door.